t-pollington/tau-statistic-speedup/README.md

 ## What is the role of IDSpatialStats?

-Although I have found enormous speedup improvements (these are particular important when constructing 500 bootstrapped percentile confidence intervals that can take tens of hours for a real dataset of 16,000 people) there is still an important role for the IDSpatialStats package in tau statistic calculations.
+Although I have found enormous speedup improvements (constructing 500 bootstrapped percentile confidence intervals can take tens of hours for a real dataset of 16,000 people) there is still an important role for the IDSpatialStats package in tau statistic calculations.
 The main speedup by writing the R `Rfun` function in C requires additional user intervention and good understanding of the tau statistic.
-This then means one has to abandon IDSpatialStats entirely which is not feasible for some of its user base.
-Given the novelty of this recently introduced statistic the R package serves an important role for first-time users and those who need to easily compute the tau statistic for a relatively small dataset.
+This then means one has to abandon IDSpatialStats entirely which completely defeats its ease and is not feasible for some users.
+Given the novelty of this recently introduced statistic, the R package serves an important role for first-time users and those who need to easily compute the tau statistic for a relatively small dataset.

 ## Replication
 Unfortunately I can't share the dataset for replication but can describe what is needed:
 * R v3.5.1
 * library `Rcpp` for `sourceCpp()`.
 Note that `IDSpatialStats` isn't required.
-* data = R `matrix`-type object with named columns: "ORIG_ID"; "x"; "y"; "onset" and no missing data.
-For non-cases onset should be numerically coded as "-999".
+* data = R `matrix`-type object with columns named: "ORIG_ID"; "x"; "y"; "onset" and no missing data.
+For non-cases, the "onset" column should be numerically coded as "-999".

 ## Features not implemented
 * parallel computations across the `for(i){}` loop for *i* in `get_tau.cpp`.
 I tried using parallel packages in R and C's `#pragma omp parallel for` with `#include <omp.h>` but to no avail.